ARM-software/Tool-Solutions/docker/pytorch-aarch64/examples/README.md

 _Note: you can use `DNNL_VERBOSE=1` to verify the build uses oneDNN when running the benchmarks._

-Please refer to [ML Commons, Inference](https://github.com/mlcommons/inference/tree/master/vision/classification_and_detection) for further details.
+Please refer to [MLCommons, Inference](https://github.com/mlcommons/inference/tree/master/vision/classification_and_detection) for further details.

 ### BERT